porqz/Keyboard-Layout-Switcher/README.md

 # Keyboard Layout Switcher

-Keyboard Layout Switcher is command-line application for macOS that allows to see enabled keyboard layouts and select one as current.
+Keyboard Layout Switcher is a command-line application for macOS that allows to see enabled keyboard layouts and select one as current.

 ## How to Use